Skip to content

 • transport success: HTTP status and error.code

-• business outcome: assessment.overallStatus
+• business outcome: overallStatus

-• exact machine triggers: flags[]
+• exact machine triggers: issues[].code, drivers[].code, and catalog values

 That separation lets you distinguish "the API call failed", from "the API worked but the name is risky", from "here are the precise reasons why".